 Subitizing Pocket Chart Sorts

-I would start with shuffling the subitizing cards and passing them out to your students in a whole class setting during morning circle time.
-You would then call on students one by one to have them place their subitizing card in the pocket chart under the correct number.
+I would start with shuffling the subitizing cards and passing them out to your students in a whole class setting during Circle Time.
+You would then call on students one by one to have them place their subitizing cards in the pocket chart under the correct number.

-You can also use in small groups to check for understanding or as a quick assessment.
+You can also use this activity in small groups to check for understanding or as a quick assessment.

-Your students are going to have so much fun practicing their subitizing skills with these activities!
-If you’re looking to save on ink, there are black and white copies at the end of the files!
+If you’re looking to save on ink, we even included black and white copies at the end of the files!